Seby Zavala Player Props: White Sox vs. Royals

 Seby Zavala At The Plate

-- Zavala has a double, two home runs and three walks while batting .159.
+- Zavala is hitting .170 with a double, two home runs and three walks.

-- In five of 19 games this year (26.3%), Zavala has reached via hit, and that includes multiple hits twice.
+- In six of 20 games this season (30.0%), Zavala has reached base via hit, and that includes multiple hits twice.

-- He has gone deep in two of 19 games played this season, and in 4.3% of his plate appearances.
+- In 20 games played this season, he has hit a homer in two of them.

-- Zavala has driven in a run in two games this season, with multiple runs batted in once.
+- Zavala has driven in a run in three games this season (15.0%), including one multiple-RBI game.

-- He has scored at least once five times this season (26.3%), including one multi-run game.
+- In five of 20 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.